mrdavid0614/mrdavid0614/README.md

 ## Hi there 👋

-I'm a teen coder which have so much passion in software development area, and the most kind of technologies.
+I'm a coder which have so much passion in software development area, and the most kind of technologies.

 #### 🌱 I’m currently learning:
 - JavaScript